context-labs/mactop/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork goasitop
+1. Fork mactop
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## What does goasitop use to get real-time data?
+## What does mactop use to get real-time data?

 - `sysctl`: For CPU model information
 - `system_profiler`: For GPU Core Count